LateralView/android-base-project/README.md

          │   ...
 ```

-If you are going to be a big application UI recommend that packages are created for each functionality (screen).
+If you are going to develop a big application, we recommend to create one package for each functionality (screen).

 ### Extra